jstar88/SafeIO/v2/README.md

 * $reset is true by default: it means to discard the old contents;
 * write() is always atomic and safe.

-## More for you: transactions
+## More for you: locks

-Transactions are usefull to ensure an atomic behavior.
+Locks are usefull to ensure an atomic behavior.
 Expecially, in generic applications , you need to execute actions that require time (like DB queries,loop etc) to know exactly what you need to do: in this situation a common problem is to keep unchanged the target file from modification of others processes.
 It's easier to see the code ;)